DFHack/dfhack/docs/Compile.rst

 * ``<path to perl>\perl\site\bin``
 * ``<path to perl>\perl\bin``

-If you already have a different version of perl (for example the one from cygwin), you can run into some trouble.
+If you already have a different version of Perl (for example the one from Cygwin), you can run into some trouble.
 Either remove the other perl install from PATH, or install XML::LibXML and XML::LibXSLT for it using CPAN.